apache/drill/_docs/sql-reference/sql-commands/031-create-temporary-table-as.md

 ###Workspace for Temporary Tables

 By default, Drill creates temporary tables within the default temporary workspace, `dfs.tmp`.
-The default temporary workspace must be writable, file-based, and point to a location that

-already exists, otherwise temporary tables creation will fail.
+The default temporary workspace must be writable, file-based, and point to a location that already exists, otherwise temporary table creation fails.
 You cannot create a temporary table outside of the default temporary workspace.

 Example dfs.tmp workspace in the dfs storage plugin: